Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 This looks complicated but it's really just telling us that for each of the coordinate components `(x,y,z)`, or in our case `(r,g,b)`, for all of the colours in our cluster array we take the average of that component and use it...
 I think.

-We can calculate these new clusters by mapping over our clustered data and averaging the individual chanel components:
+We can calculate these new clusters by mapping over our clustered data and averaging the individual channel components:

 ```js
 const newKs = clusteredData.map((colors) => {